ruribev/cautoenc/README.md

-# Conditional Variational Autoencoder Model for Topographic Reconstructions
+# Conditional Variational Autoencoder Model for Reconstructing Pre-eroded Topography Reconstructions

 A deep learning approach for reconstructing pre-eroded topographic surfaces using Conditional Variational Autoencoders (CVAE).
 This model enables the interpolation and reconstruction of missing elevation data in eroded topographic profiles, particularly useful for tectonic and erosional analysis.